m0tholith/ULTRAHUD/README.md

 #
 An ULTRAKILL mod that allows you to easily create, switch between, and share HUDs.

+# !!!
+THIS PROJECT IS NOT UNDER ACTIVE DEVELOPMENT, AND HAS NOT BEEN FOR A LONG TIME.
+FEEL FREE TO FORK THIS REPO. !!!

 <h1>CONTROLS</h1>
 <code>J/L</code>: Switch between HUDs.<br>
 <code>K</code>: Open the ULTRAHUD menu (if you're in a level or in the Cybergrind and have the game paused), where you can create a new HUD or delete one.<br>